kshlsa/fortress/docs/validators/setup/run_validator.md

 ## Create Your Validator

-Your node consensus public key (`torquevalconspub...`) can be used to create a new validator by staking FORTRESS tokens.
+Your node consensus public key (`fortressvalconspub...`) can be used to create a new validator by staking FORTRESS tokens.
 You can find your validator pubkey by running:

 ```bash
 fortressd tendermint show-validator